lucasfm95/brazil-cities-api/README.md

 The API is hosted on Render.
 You can access it at [https://brazil-cities-api.onrender.com](https://brazil-cities-api.onrender.com).

-Swagger documentation is available at [https://brazil-cities-api.onrender.com/swagger](https://brazil-cities-api.onrender.com/swagger/index.html).
+Documentation is available at [Swagger UI](https://brazil-cities-api.onrender.com/swagger/index.html) or [Scalar](https://brazil-cities-api.onrender.com/scalar/v1).

 ## Technologies Used